guidobouman/thesis/Documents/ResearchPlan/Introduction.markdown

 #### Sub questions
 * How does information get stored and exchanged within the human brain according to neurologists?
 * What is the current status of communication & information exchange between the human brain and the internet?
+* What are the differences & similarities between the human brain and the internet?
 * What innovations are there in the field of digital communication and storage structures which would fit the needs of the human brain?

 ### Type of research